imAryanPatel/course-compase/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+The application will start with hot reloading for faster development.

+Edit files directly on GitHub

+Open the repository

-- Navigate to the desired file(s).
+Navigate to the file you want to edit

-- Click the "Edit" button (pencil icon) at the top right of the file view.
+Click the Edit (✏️) icon

-- Make your changes and commit the changes.
+Make changes and commit them

-**Use GitHub Codespaces**
+Use GitHub Codespaces

-- Navigate to the main page of your repository.
+Open the repository main page

-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
+Click Code → Codespaces

-- Click on "New codespace" to launch a new Codespace environment.
+Create a new Codespace
-- Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+Edit, commit, and push changes directly from the browser

+Technologies Used

-This project is built with:
+This project is built using:

-- Vite
+Vite

-- TypeScript
+TypeScript

-- React
+React

-- shadcn-ui
+shadcn/ui

-- Tailwind CSS
+Tailwind CSS

-## How can I deploy this project?
+How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.
+You can deploy this project using platforms such as:

+Vercel

+Netlify

+Render

+Cloudflare Pages

+General steps:

+Push your code to GitHub

+Connect the repository to your hosting platform

+Configure build command:

+npm run build

+Set output directory:

+dist

+Custom Domain

-## Can I connect a custom domain to my Lovable project?
+You can connect a custom domain using your deployment provider’s dashboard (Vercel / Netlify, etc.).

+✅ Notes

+This repository contains full source code

+No platform lock-in

+Fully editable and deployable anywhere

 Yes, you can!